-Parallel indexing is a method used by seasoned navigators to keep a safe distance from hazards.
-It ensures navigational accuracy and safety for vessels, crews, and cargo.
+Parallel indexing is a method used by navigators to keep a safe distance from hazards.
+It ensures safety for vessels, crews, and cargo.
 This guide will walk you through the steps to apply parallel indexing in your navigation practices.

 Introduction to Parallel Indexing in Ship Navigation